Marlins vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have won 39 of the 64 games they were listed as the moneyline favorite this season (60.9%).
+- The Marlins have been the moneyline favorite 65 total times this season.
+They've finished 40-25 in those games.

-- Based on this contest's moneyline, the Marlins' implied win probability is 61.5%.
+- Based on this matchup's moneyline, the Marlins have an implied win probability of 54.5%.

-- Miami has played in 150 games with set over/under, and have combined with opponents to go over the total 70 times (70-75-5).
+- In the 151 games in which bookmakers have set an over/under for Miami, it has combined with opponents to go over the total 70 times (70-76-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!